ServiceComposer/ServiceComposer.AspNetCore/README.md

 The HTTP response should be a JSON result containing the properties and values defined in the composition handler classes.

+> [!NOTE]
-> NOTE: ServiceComposer uses regular ASP.NET Core attribute routing to configure routes for which composition support is required.
+> ServiceComposer uses regular ASP.NET Core attribute routing to configure routes for which composition support is required.

 In this brief sample, the view model instance returned by `GetComposedResponseModel()` is a C# `dynamic` object. `dynamic` objects are handy because they allow request handlers to be entirely independent of each other; they share nothing.
 ServiceComposer supports using strongly typed view models if they are preferred.
-They have the advantages of strong typing and compiler checks and the disadvantage of a little coupling.
+They have the advantages of strong typing and compiler checks and the disadvantages of a bit of coupling.
 Refer to the [view model factory documentation](docs/view-model-factory) for more information.

 ## Documentation and supported platforms